PASTA-ELN/pasta-eln/README.md

 # PASTA-ELN | The favorite ELN for experimental scientists

+PASTA-ELN (adaPtive mAterials Science meTadatA - Electronic Lab Notebook) provides a streamlined and efficient solution for experimental scientists to manage and organize raw data alongside associated metadata.
+By leveraging extractors that automate the processing of raw measurement files, PASTA-ELN facilitates the seamless integration of thumbnails, data, and metadata into a centralized database.
+These extractors can be customized and shared by users, empowering researchers to tailor their workflows to their specific needs.

 > :warning: **Users: all documentation can be found at [Github-pages](https://pasta-eln.github.io/pasta-eln/)**
 >
 > **This page / area is for developers and contains some helpful information for them**

 ---